Ask Experts Questions for FREE Help!

 MichaelDixie

-Nov 5, 2009, 07:56 AM
+Nov 5, 2009, 08:56 AM

 I am currently living with a roommate but my name is not on the lease with the landlord.
 My roommate is behind on the rent and I have been paying him in cash my portion of the rent.
-But the rent is actually always late even though I have been paying my portion on time, due to the fact that he is so behind on the rent.
+But the rent is actually always late even though I have been paying my portion on time, because he is so behind on the rent.
 He wants to kick me out.
 What rights do I have to stay in the apartment since I have been paying my portion of the rent.
 The only thing I have that says I live in the apartment is that my mail has been coming there since July and the Comcast Service is in my name for the apartment.

 Can the police or the landlord kick me out on the street since my name is not on the lease?